-I am an experimental particle physicist working on the ATLAS experiment at CERN.
-My research focuses on measurements in the electroweak sector using tau leptons.
-I am currently leading the ATLAS team in charge of developing the algorithms to reconstruct the hadronic decays of tau leptons employing advanced machine learning techniques.
+I am an experimental particle physicist, looking to find out what lies beyond the Standard Model of Particle Physics.
+I am working on the ATLAS experiment at CERN where my research focuses on measurements in the electroweak sector using tau leptons.
+I am developing Machine Learning algorithms to advance the capabilities of ATLAS to detect and trigger with tau leptons.

 Before joining the University of Washington, I was a postdoctoral fellow at Stony Brook University and a research fellow at CERN.

 - PIONEER: A next generation rare pion decay experiment UW REU Seminars, July 24, 2023

 - What can we learn with tau leptons at the LHC?
 Seminar at Stony Brook University, Feb 1st, 2023

 - Tau Leptons at ATLAS: UW EPE seminar, May 2021

 - Dissecting the Higgs Boson with ATLAS and leptons: April 2019, BNL, Particle Physics Seminar

 - Elementary Particle Experiment (EPE): PIONEER, a next-generation rare pion decay experiment (Quentin Buat, University of Washington) - November 14, 2023 - 4:30pm

 - Elementary Particle Experiment (EPE): What can we learn with tau leptons at the LHC?
 (Quentin Buat, University of Washington) - January 26, 2023 - 3:30pm

 - Physics Department: Snowmass Community Summer Study Workshop (Seattle CSS Local Organizing Committee) - July 17, 2022 - 9:00am to July 26, 2022 - 5:00pm